The Return of the Condor Heroes (2006 TV series)

-The Return of the Condor Heroes is a 2006 Chinese television series adapted from Louis Cha's novel of the same title.
-It is the second instalment of a trilogy produced by Zhang Jizhong, preceded by The Legend of the Condor Heroes (2003) and followed by The Heaven Sword and Dragon Saber (2009).
-It was first broadcast on 17 March 2006 in China and subsequently broadcast in other Asian countries such as South Korea, Taiwan and Singapore.
+The Return of the Condor Heroes is a 2006 Chinese wuxia television series adapted from the novel of the same title by Jin Yong.
+It is the second instalment of a trilogy produced by Zhang Jizhong, preceded by The Legend of the Condor Heroes (2003), and followed by The Heaven Sword and Dragon Saber (2009).
+It was first broadcast on 17 March 2006 in mainland China and subsequently broadcast in other regions such as Hong Kong, Taiwan, South Korea, and Singapore.

 Synopsis

-The story concerns the adventures of Yang Guo, an orphaned boy in a mid-13th Century China.
-From his humble beginnings, the street wise Yang Guo gets passed around from one prestigious master to another but none of them will teach him any martial arts.
-While escaping from the Quanzhen School's Zhao Zhijing, he meets Xiaolongnü, the girl who will become his martial arts master and eventually the love of his life.
+The story follows the adventures of Yang Guo, an orphaned boy.
+From his humble beginnings, the streetwise Yang Guo gets passed around from one prestigious master to another but none of them will teach him any martial arts.
+While escaping from the Quanzhen School's Zhao Zhijing, he meets Xiaolongnü, the woman who will become his martial arts master and eventually the love of his life.